astronomer/docs/software/houston-api-examples.md

 ### Create a Deployment user

-To add an existing Astronomer Software user to a Deployment, you'll need.
+To add an existing Astronomer Software user to a Deployment, you need:

 - Workspace Admin privileges
 - A Deployment ID.
 To retrieve this value, run `astro deployment list` or request the `id` value in the `workspaceDeployment` query.